SoftwareAG/c8y-docs/src/render/guides/web/angular/application-options.md

   name: string; // To be saved to the the server
   contextPath: string; // To be saved to the the server
-  key: string; // To be saved to the the server upgrade?: boolean; // true if the application is hybrid using Angular and angularJS simulatneously brandingEntry?: string; // the entry path to the branding tsConfigPath?: string; // path to tsCconfig if typescript is used, defaults to ./tsconfig.json entryModule?: string;
+  key: string; // To be saved to the the server upgrade?: boolean; // true if the application is hybrid using Angular and angularJS simultaneously brandingEntry?: string; // the entry path to the branding tsConfigPath?: string; // path to tsCconfig if typescript is used, defaults to ./tsconfig.json entryModule?: string;